Health Maintenance Organizations

 C. DIRECT LIABILITY: Negligence

-The theory of corporate negligence in the health care field has traditionally been applied in hospital settings, establishing that a hospital owes an independent, non-delegable duty to its patients to exercise reasonable care in ensuring that the physicians are competent.
+The theory of corporate negligence in the health care field has traditional application in hospital settings, establishing that a hospital owes an independent, non-delegable duty to its patients to exercise reasonable care in ensuring that the physicians are competent.
 Also, the hospital has a duty to maintain safe and adequate facilities and equipment, to supervise those practicing medicine in the hospital, and to formulate, adopt, and enforce adequate rules and policies to ensure quality care for the patients.

 III.
 LITIGATION HURDLE: Erisa Preemption

-Defendant HMOs attempt to avoid malpractice suits by asserting that such claims are preempted by the Employee Retirement Income Security Act (ERISA).
-The ERISA statute provides a detailed system of civil enforcement which limits who may file suit, the grounds for such suits, and the relief to which a litigant is entitled.
+Defendant Health Maintenance Organizations attempt to avoid malpractice suits by asserting that the Employee Retirement Income Security Act (ERISA) preempted such claims.
+The ERISA statute provides a detailed system of civil enforcement which limits who may file suit, the grounds for such suits, and the relief to which a litigant has an entitlement.

 Case law addressing this issue indicates that the trend is for federal courts to find claims of direct negligence against the HMO to be preempted by ERISA.
-However, on the issue of vicarious liability, courts are split.
+However, on the issue of vicarious liability, courts are in dispute.

 Plaintiffs have a better chance of succeeding with medical malpractice claims under a theory of ostensible agency.
 A court will only find preemption in these cases if the ostensible agency relationship “relates to” employee benefit plans since it requires an assessment of the benefit plan and the doctor’s performance thereunder.
 Thus far, most courts, if they have found an ostensible agency claim to be preempted, have justified their findings of preemption based on the rationale that the medical decisions/advice given by the HMO is done in the context of determining the availability of benefits under the plan, as opposed to making direct medical decisions.
 Courts are therefore, reluctant to hold plan decision makers liable for medical malpractice.

-Courts also tend to justify such decisions on public policy grounds, citing that if such claims are not preempted and plaintiffs claims succeed, the HMOs and their providers will have to carry liability insurance resulting in higher costs to the end user.
+Courts also tend to justify such decisions on public policy grounds, citing that if such claims are not preempted and plaintiffs claims succeed, the Health Maintenance Organizations and their providers will have to carry liability insurance resulting in higher costs to the end user.